isobar-nz/silverstripe-seeder/README.md

 ## Providers

-Providers add extra configuration to fields to control how to values are generated
+Providers add extra configuration to fields to control how values are generated

 ### Basic provider configuration example
     Seeder: